swagkarna/Heimdall/README.md

    -p, --proxy            Use a proxy to connect to the target URL --user-agent           Customize the User-Agent.
 Default: Random User-Agent --update               Upgrade Heimdall to its latest available version.

+   --no-update            Disables the intention of updates --no-logo              Disable the initial banner
 ```

 ## Screenshots